 As another example, some of the financial uncertainty that the Company faces stems from the USF/ICC Transformation Order issued by the Federal Communications Commission.
 The USF/ICC Transformation Order has built in an automatic decline in the Company's intrastate and interstate access revenues.
 The intercarrier compensation portion of the Transformation Order introduces a concept of a base line year for calculating terminating access and reciprocal compensation revenues and provides support from the Connect America Fund ("CAF") based on the base line year.
 However, the base line year revenues (from which the level of CAF support is derived) are reduced iteratively by five percent each year.
-“The CAF support reduction began in July 2012.
-Projecting through the year ending June 30, 2018, including reductions that will occur July 1, 2017, the Company has seen a reduction in support from the base line revenue of approximately $xxxx.
+The CAF support reduction began in July 2012.
+Projecting through the year ending June 30, 2019, including reductions that will occur July 1, 2018, the Company has seen a reduction in support from the base line revenue of approximately $77,885.

-If applicable: On top of all this, during the six-year period ended December 31, 2016, the Company has seen its total federal high cost support undergo a significant reduction, declining from $_________ in 2011 to $_________ in 2016.
+The Company also continues to experience a significant net loss due to providing broadband to its service territories.
+In 2011 the loss was $11,339 compared to a loss of $79,300 in 2017.
+While subscriber counts have remained fairly consistent in the last few years, rising costs of backbone and wholesale tariff rate increases, contribute to the net loss.

+The Company has plans to construct an aerial fiber line which will provide much needed increases to broadband speeds in the Silverton exchange while at the same time will reduce backbone costs.
+The budgeted cost of this build is $450,000.
+The majority of the build will be financed with long term debt.
+A portion of this project will be funded through support granted in 2017 from the Universal Communications Services Program.
+The Company has entered into pole attachment contracts for this route.
+The Company is waiting for the results of an inspection from the pole owner to determine the extent of “make-ready” work that will be needed.
+Discussions have taken place on middle mile services and are ready once construction is completed.

+All told, the Company is incurring $733,000 in long term debt (both on books and expected for the fiber project), which represents a substantial commitment for a company of this size.

 These factors, among others, have led to the strained financial condition of the Company as reflected in the financial reports that are part of the Petition.

 The combination of factors noted above creates a situation in which, without support from the state universal communications services program, the Company may be faced with a choice of increasing rates further or reducing service in order to be able to match expenses to revenues.
 Neither choice presents a viable path for providing continued high quality service to customers.
 The dilemma presented by these choices reflects the risk of rate instability or service interruption or cessation to which the Company is subject.